rpetrich/jiraconnect-ios/README.md

 1. `git clone git@github.com:atlassian/jiraconnect-ios.git jiraconnect-ios`
 1. Open your project in XCode, right click on your Classes group, and select **'Add Files to YourProjectName'**
-1. Browse to the **jiraconnect-ios** clone directory, and add the entire JCOClasses directory to your project.
+1. Browse to the **jiraconnect-ios** clone directory, and add the entire JIRAConnect/JCOClasses directory to your project.
 1. Select the project (top most) element in the file/groups tree
 1. Click **'Build Phases'** --> Expand **'Link Binary with Libraries'** --> **+**
 1. add the following frameworks: